cooper/wikifier/doc/language.md

 ## Blocks

-The fundamental component of the Wikifier language is the **block**.
+The fundamental component of the wikifier language is the **block**.
 The syntax for a block is as follows:

 ```